 Application for Graduation

-All graduating students must complete and file an Application for Graduation and pay the graduation fee regardless of whether they intend to participate in Commencement and/or whether they wish to receive a diploma.
+All graduating students must complete an online Application for Graduation whether they intend to participate in Commencement and/or whether they wish to receive a diploma.
+A graduation fee applies if submitted after the deadline.

 - Students should consult with a Student Affairs advisor for a graduation evaluation prior to registering for their final semester.